History of Hong Kong in Timeline

 In 1999, Lingnan University attained full university status.

-In 2003, an archaeological investigation in Wong Tei Tung, Sai Kung, revealed knapped stone tools dating back to the Paleolithic period.
+In 2003, an archaeological investigation in Wong Tei Tung, Sai Kung, revealed knapped stone tools from deposits that were dated using optical luminescence dating.

 2003: SARS epidemic